OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ## Other examples and functionalities

-Other examples explored in our manuscript has [reproducible code](https://github.com/biona001/MendelIHT.jl/tree/master/figures).

-Additional features are available as optional parameters in the [fit_iht](https://github.com/OpenMendel/MendelIHT.jl/blob/master/src/fit.jl#L31) function, but they should be treated as **experimental** features.
+Additional features are available as optional parameters in the [fit_iht](https://github.com/OpenMendel/MendelIHT.jl/blob/master/src/fit.jl#L37) function, but they should be treated as **experimental** features.
 Interested users are encouraged to explore them and please file issues on GitHub if you encounter a problem.